Chang Chau-hsiung

 Chang Chau-hsiung (張昭雄 (Tiuⁿ Chiau-hiông, Zhāng Zhàoxióng); born 3 February 1942) is a Taiwanese physician and politician.
-He has served as the vice-chairman of People First Party since 2000.
+He served as the vice-chairman of People First Party from 2000 to 2016.

-Early life
+Early life and education

-Born in Takao Prefecture, Taiwan, Empire of Japan, Chang was a physician who graduated from National Taiwan University with an MD in 1967.
+Chang was born in Takao Prefecture, Japanese Taiwan, in 1942.
+After graduating from Kaohsiung Municipal Kaohsiung Senior High School, he attended medical school at National Taiwan University and earned his Doctor of Medicine (M.D.) in 1967.

 Early career

 In 1967, Chang finished his surgical training in the university hospital.
 He then served as a resident doctor and chief resident doctor until 1972.
 He then went to the United States for further training.
 He worked in Michael Reese Hospital, Texas Heart Institute and Mokral Hospital for medical research and surgical practice.
 He returned to Taiwan in 1976.

 Chang worked in the university hospital as a part-time attending physician from 1976 to 1977.
 He worked at Chang Gung Memorial Hospital from 1976 to 1999, and was the president of Chang Gung University from 1997 to 1999.
 He is the author of sixteen and coauthor of 167 scientific citation index papers.